 This year marks the 75th Birthday of Heifer International.
+What a milestone!
 And that led us to wonder: who and what else is celebrating their Diamond Anniversary?
 What else was happening way back in 1944?
 The short answer is "World War II."
 But the long answer is laid bare in the timeline below.
-Take a look at learn about the whos, whats and whens of 1944.
+Take a look and learn about the whos, whats and whens of 1944.

 - Jan 4th – Diplomat Ralph Bunche is appointed as an official in the U.S State Department.
 Two years later, he would accept a position in the U.N where his mediation of the Israeli-Palestine conflict would earn him a Nobel Peace Prize, making him the first person of color to receive the award.

 - March 20th – 2,500 women trample guards and floorwalkers to purchase 1,500 alarm clocks announced for sale in a Chicago, Illinois department store.

 - March 17th – Mount Vesuvius, the volcano responsible for destroying the ancient city of Pompei, erupts in Italy after a century of slumber.
 Lasting over a week and a half, the eruption rained down baseball-sized rocks on the nearby city of San Sebastiano and covered it in up to a meter of ash.